tommasogattari/Replica-SwinUNet/dataset/dataset.md

 # Dataset Synapse
 Synapse  is a multi-organ segmentation dataset and it is divided into three different folders: training, testing, and labels.
 The format of these folders is nii.gz that is an open file format commonly used to store brain imaging data obtained using Magnetic Resonance Imaging methods.
 In order to unzip folders is possibile to use the script 'niigz2png.py' that creates a folder for each of them uploading .png images.

+# Data pre-processing

 After this, given that the code of processing the data is not available from the original code, i wrote 'datapreparation.ipynb' following this guideline:
 - convert the images to NumPy format
 - clip the images within [-125, 275]
 - normalize each 3D image to [0, 1]